CodesFarmer/stnumber/README.md

 ### CaffeTools
-*This project include some interface to help the users using caffe more convinent*
+*This project include some interface to help the users using caffe more convenient*

 #### Dependencies
 * [Caffe](http://caffe.berkeleyvision.org/)